akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_27.jpg "Choose Binding Type, Transport, and Transport URI")

-8. Add the binding to the service by choosing the **Manage** link on Interfaces and bindings:
+8. Add the binding to the service by choosing the **Manage** link on Interfaces and bindings.

 	![JMS/HTTP](images/jms_http_28.jpg "Add Binding to Service")